A brilliant tablet that has further raised the bar for the rest of the competition. If you're in two minds what to go for - this is your choice.

 Volume silencer gone

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 And then it went and did so with the iPad Air 2.
-You can talk all you like about what counts as "too thin" but there's no denying that this new tablet is a feat of engineering that again pushes the limits of what makes a premium slate.
+You can talk all you like about what counts as "too thin" but there's no denying that this tablet is a feat of engineering that for the time pushed the limits of what makes a premium slate.
 Plus, unlike the iPhone 6 Plus it doesn't bend either!

 Not only that, but the relentless desire to make the thing thinner has resulted in a better screen too, as the layers that make up the backlight, touchscreen digitizer and LCD screen are so close that Apple now claims there is zero air in between them.

 The result?
 A less reflective display that looks brighter and more colorful.
 And it really is.

 Since its arrival though, Apple has launched a new fleet of slates, with the iPad Pro 11 and iPad Pro 12.9 (2018) taking up position at the top of the firm's tablet offering and the iPad 9.7 launching as budget option.

 So, in the face of that competition - and the other slates that have launched since the Air 2 - is the iPad Air 2 still worth buying?